Ranking Every TV Show of 2022: #s 95-81

-We’re ranking every TV show of 2021.
-If you missed the first installment, you can find it here.
+We’re ranking every TV show of 2022.
+If you missed the first episode (har har), you can find it here.

 And here we are.
-Having spent the past week counting down every TV that show we watched in 2020—all 124 of them—we now arrive at the top 10.
-If you missed any of the prior installments, you can find them at the following links:
+We’ve spent the week ranking all 108 TV shows that we watched in 2021.
+At long last, we’ve arrived at the top 10.
+If you missed the previous pieces, you can find them at the following links:

 #s 60-41 (tiers 6 and 5)